garrandall/popular-music-data/tracks/suit---tie-justin-timberlake-jay-z.md

 Aw, go on and show 'em who you call "daddy"
-I guess they're just mad 'cause, girl, they wish they had it Ooh, my killer, my thriller, yeah, you're a classic And you're all mine tonight
+I guess they're just mad 'cause, girl, they wish they had it Oh, my killer, my thriller, yeah, you're a classic
+And you're all mine tonight